 Buckskin Gulch Permits

 We did the Buckskin Gulch day hike.
 You also need a permit, but it’s much easier to get.
 Paria Canyon day-use permits are available via the website.
-There are no visitor use limits for day use for Paria Canyon.
+There are no visitor use limits for day use in Paria Canyon.
 The fee is $6 per person per day for day hiking and $6 per person per day for overnight trips.
 If you take your dog, the price is $6 per dog per day for day hiking and $6 per dog per day for overnight trips.
 There is no fee for children 12 years and younger.
 All permits are non-refundable and non-transferable.

-It used to be (2019) possible to get a permit for day hiking in Buckskin Gulch at the self-pay stations at each trailhead.
+It used to be possible to get a permit for day hiking in Buckskin Gulch at the self-pay stations at each trailhead.
 You could enter the slot canyon permit area using one of four trailheads (Wire Pass, Buckskin Gulch, Whitehouse, or Lee’s Ferry).
-While you reached the trailhead, you could follow the procedure of taking an envelope from the self-pay station, filling all details, paying, tearing off the flap and placing it in a visible location on the dashboard of your vehicle, and sealing the envelope with the fee and dropping it in the fee box.
+While you reached the trailhead, you could follow the procedure of taking an envelope from the self-pay station, filling in all details, paying, tearing off the flap and placing it in a visible location on the dashboard of your vehicle, and sealing the envelope with the fee and dropping it in the fee box.